natebragg/ratl/README.md

 variables don't have non-negativity constraints.
 The only transformation required is for this last one: non-negativity constraints are added by splitting variables that can range negatively in two in every constraint.
-This can be seen in the table above in the case of `head` and `tail`.
+This can be seen in the table above in the case of `tail`.

 ## Analysis